By the end of this section, you will be able to:

 Hypertension and Hypotension

+New guidelines in 2017 from the American College of Cardiology and American Heart Association list normal blood pressure (BP) as less than 120/80 mm Hg and elevated BP as systolic P between 120–129 and diastolic P less than 80 mm Hg.
 Chronically elevated blood pressure is known clinically as hypertension.
-It is defined as chronic and persistent blood pressure measurements of 140/90 mm Hg or above.
-Pressures between 120/80 and 140/90 mm Hg are defined as prehypertension.
-About 68 million Americans currently suffer from hypertension.
+The new guidelines list hypertension that should be treated as 130/80 mm Hg.
+Tens of millions of Americans currently suffer from hypertension.
 Unfortunately, hypertension is typically a silent disorder; therefore, hypertensive patients may fail to recognize the seriousness of their condition and fail to follow their treatment plan.
 The result is often a heart attack or stroke.
-Hypertension may also lead to an aneurism (ballooning of a blood vessel caused by a weakening of the wall), peripheral arterial disease (obstruction of vessels in peripheral regions of the body), chronic kidney disease, or heart failure.
+Hypertension may also lead to an aneurysm (ballooning of a blood vessel caused by a weakening of the wall), peripheral arterial disease (obstruction of vessels in peripheral regions of the body), chronic kidney disease, or heart failure.

 Listen to this CDC podcast to learn about hypertension, often described as a “silent killer.”
 What steps can you take to reduce your risk of a heart attack or stroke?

 Minor blood loss is managed by hemostasis and repair.
 Hemorrhage is a loss of blood that cannot be controlled by hemostatic mechanisms.
 Initially, the body responds to hemorrhage by initiating mechanisms aimed at increasing blood pressure and maintaining blood flow.
 Ultimately, however, blood volume will need to be restored, either through physiological processes or through medical intervention.